dimassores/cbandits/README.md

 * Modular design for easy extension and testing of new algorithms or environments.
 * Utilities for statistical estimation (empirical means, variances, LMMSE, median-based).
 * Simulation runner for reproducible experimental results.
-* Jupyter notebooks for data analysis and visualization.
+* Jupyter notebook template for data analysis and visualization.

 ## Project Structure